michalnatkanski/React-TalkUp/README.md

 #TODO (Project is still in progress):

-- add functionality for removing messages
+- add functionality for removing messages - DONE
 - add onboarding screens
 - migration to typescript